 Subscribe to our newsletter to get alerts about new posts, local news, and industry insights.

-Artificial intelligence (AI) could contribute up to $15.7 trillion to the global economy by 2030 according to PWC, and on a daily basis, automation, artificial intelligence, and machine learning are becoming commonplace in the cannabis industry as more innovative technology is launched across the supply chain.
+According to PWC’s Global Artificial Intelligence Study: Exploiting the AI Revolution report, artificial intelligence (AI) could contribute up to $15.7 trillion to the global economy by 2030 and increase the global GDP by 14%.
+Already, automation, artificial intelligence, and machine learning are becoming commonplace in the cannabis industry as more innovative technology is launched across the supply chain.

-Marijuana sales and ecommerce is just one stop on the path from seed to sale where artificial intelligence is having a significant effect.
-From speeding up processes, reducing errors, and saving money, artificial intelligence is changing the way marijuana businesses operate and sell.
+Marijuana sales is just one stop on the path from seed to sale where artificial intelligence is having a significant effect.
+From speeding up processes, reducing errors, and saving money, artificial intelligence is changing the way cannabis businesses operate and sell.

-In recent years, artificial intelligence and machine learning have become essential to ecommerce businesses that want to display the most relevant products and services to customers when they visit companies’ website.
+In recent years, artificial intelligence and machine learning have become essential to businesses that want to display the most relevant products and services to consumers when they visit companies’ websites.
 When artificial intelligence is working behind the scenes to match visitors to the items they’re most likely to purchase and displaying those items in real time, sales and revenue will increase.

-A growing number of apps, chatbots, and websites are launching to help marijuana customers find the products they need.
-This helps marijuana businesses improve sales and customer relations online as well as in brick-and-mortar dispensaries and retail locations.
+In addition, a growing number of AI-powered apps, chatbots, and websites are launching to help marijuana customers find the products they need.
+This helps cannabis businesses improve sales and customer relations online as well as in brick-and-mortar dispensaries and retail locations.

-Potbot is a mobile app available in Apple’s App Store and the Google Play Store that uses artificial intelligence to sort through more than 30,000 cannabis strains, read peer-reviewed medical journals to analyze studies on cannabinoids, and pair that information with 37 symptoms, such as asthma and insomnia, to find which type is best to treat the specific condition.
+For example, Potbot is a mobile app available in Apple’s App Store and the Google Play Store that uses artificial intelligence to sort through tens of thousands of cannabis strains, read peer-reviewed medical journals to analyze studies on cannabinoids, and pair that information with dozens of symptoms, such as asthma and insomnia, to find which type is best to treat the specific condition.

-Since sales play such a vital role in a marijuana business’ success, it’s important to consider how artificial intelligence is affecting investors in the marijuana industry.
+Since sales play such a vital role in a cannabis business’ success, it’s important to consider how artificial intelligence is affecting investors and risk management in the industry.

-VantagePoint, a software company offering programs that predict stock market changes, integrated cannabis stocks in the United States and Canada into its platform this year.
+VantagePoint, a software company offering programs that predict stock market changes, integrated cannabis stocks in the United States and Canada into its platform in 2019.
 Using artificial intelligence, VantagePoint identifies patterns in the data that can be used to make more accurate forecasts and investment decisions.

-Adherence Compliance, which offers a mobile and cloud app for marijuana regulatory and financial compliance, launched artificial intelligence, predictive, and machine learning algorithms last year to help marijuana business stakeholders assess business risk.
-The artificial intelligence uses compliance data to predict which categories a marijuana license holder is most at risk to fail in.
+Adherence Compliance, which offers a mobile and cloud app for marijuana regulatory and financial compliance, uses artificial intelligence, predictive analytics, and machine learning algorithms to help cannabis business stakeholders assess business risk.

 Businesses operating in the cannabis industry experience similar challenges when integrating artificial intelligence into their operations as businesses in other industries do.
 The three primary challenges are related to people, data collection, and data reliability and security.

-The companies that can successfully navigate these changes will be positioned to exploit the benefits of artificial intelligence, automation, and machine learning for growth and cost savings.
+The companies that can successfully navigate these changes will be positioned to exploit the benefits of artificial intelligence, automation, predictive analytics, and machine learning for growth and cost savings.

 With new technology, including technology that uses artificial intelligence, there is an employee learning curve.
-For businesses, this equates to training costs and possibly hiring costs if the required talent (or willingness to learn and use the artificial intelligence technology) isn’t already on staff.
+For businesses, this equates to training costs and possibly hiring costs if the required talent isn’t already on staff.
 Many companies could see significant training costs as well as unavoidable employee turnover when artificial intelligence technology is implemented.

 Artificial intelligence technology requires data in order to successfully integrate it into a business’ daily operations.
 For many companies, finding the budget to collect, standardize, and effectively index this data is a big problem.
 However, the benefits of doing so are worth it in the long-term.